 But the changes that made it fabulous were mostly what wasn’t said… the gestures and personalities of even the smallest bit player.
 One of the characters, who was a musician, hid behind his tuba during a gunfight.

-When the play was over and we had clapped ourselves silly, we walked back across to bridge and enjoyed the lights of the city under the cloudy skies.
+When the play was over and we had clapped ourselves silly, we walked back across the bridge and enjoyed the lights of the city under the cloudy skies.